8 Ways To Improve Academic Results Through Social and Emotional Learning (SEL)

 “Mounting evidence was showing that social and emotional skills helped children and adolescents form and maintain positive relationships at school and beyond, behave in ways that allowed them to get on well with others and perform well academically.”

 Here Are 8 Easy Ways To Include Social And Emotional Learning In Your Classroom

-Social and emotional learning is not just another subject schools must teach; it is an essential ingredient in the development of citizens prepared to face the challenges of the 21st Century.
+Social and Emotional Learning is no just another subject schools must teach.
+It is an essential ingredient in the development of citizens prepared to face the challenges of the 21st Century

 Effective social and emotional learning increases academic results, improves learning and prepares young people for life.